inf112-v21/Fantastic-Four/deliverables/ObligatoriskOppgave1/ObligatoriskOppgave1.md

 - Acceptance criteria
   - Given a running game instance, when a player tries to move their robot (e.g. with arrow keys) into a cell that is occupied by a flag, then the robot should be allowed this, and be placed on top of the flag.
-  - Given a running game instance, when a player moves their robot to a a cell that is occupied by a flag, then the game should react
+  - Given a running game instance, when a player moves their robot to a cell that is occupied by a flag, then the game should react.
 - Solution
-  - Add flags to a seperate layer on the board (using Tiled)
+  - Add flags to a separate layer on the board (using Tiled)
   - Add a check to `Map.render()` to see if the robot in question is on a `Cell` that is not `null` in the flag layer, meaning that there is a collision between a flag and a robot.